 Practicing Since: 2019

-I specialize in effective therapy for adults who are suffering from anxiety, depression, ADHD, trauma, and assertiveness issues.
+**I am unfortunately not accepting new clients at this time.** I specialize in effective therapy for adults who are suffering from anxiety, depression, ADHD, trauma, and assertiveness issues.
 I enjoy working with individuals in the LGBTQ+ community and other minority populations.
 I have seven years of experience in working with college and university students.
 This has sparked my interest in working on topics such as life transition, career exploration, and examinations of one's identities.

 I have advanced training in ACT from my pre-doctoral internship.
 ACT offers a valuable path toward tuning into your feelings, thoughts, and goals.
 It offers a unique perspective in ways that often help clients decrease suffering and increase meaning in their lives.